robertfoss/coverpage/README.md

 coverpage is a simple single page site made for gathering interest in a product/product launch.

-Apart from being simple to use and deploy, it has integrated mailchimp subscription integration.
+Apart from being simple to use and deploy, it has integrated mailchimp subscription support.

 ![Alt text](/../media/screenshot.png?raw=true "Screenshot of coverpage")